MassMesh/autoygg/doc/SPEC.md

 ## Operating Modes
 ### Full Anonymous
-* Allows anybody to do `POST /register` without sending personal information to use the gateway
+* Allows anybody to do `POST /register` without sending personal information
-* Subject to ACL configuration
+* Access granted automatically
 * RequireRegistration = false
+* AccessListEnabled = false

 ### Registration
-* Requires all users to do `POST /register` with personal information (name, phone, e-mail) to use the gateway
+* Requires all users to do `POST /register` with personal information (name, phone, e-mail)
-* Subject to ACL configuration
+* Access granted automatically
 * RequireRegistration = true
-* RequireApproval = false
+* AccessListEnabled = false

 ### Registration & Approval
-* Requires all users to `POST /register` and wait for the gateway admin to manually approve the registration to use the gateway
+* Requires all users to do `POST /register` with personal information (name, phone, e-mail)
+* Must wait for the gateway admin to manually approve the registration to use the gateway by adding an entry to the AccessList
-* Subject to ACL configuration
 * RequireRegistration = true
-* RequireApproval = true
+* AccessListEnabled = true

+### Full Anonymous & Approval
+* Allows anybody to do `POST /register` without sending personal information
+* Must wait for the gateway admin to manually approve the registration to use the gateway by adding an entry to the AccessList
+* RequireRegistration = false
+* AccessListEnabled = false

 ## ACL Modes
 ### ACL disabled